 Dear Your Teen:

 My college freshman is coming home for break and I am anticipating that he’ll want to continue his college social life while at home.
-How do I talk to him about alcohol?
+How do I talk to him about college drinking?
 It seems complicated to say, “I know you drink at school, but you can’t at home.”

 EXPERT | Russell Hyken, PhD